Young cancer survivors recreate viral photo 3 years later

 An Oklahoma photographer is spreading awareness about childhood cancer by sharing beautiful images of three young fighters.

 In 2014, Lora Scantling decided to work on a special project featuring three little girls fighting cancer.
-At the time, her step dad was dying of cancer and her friend's son had passed away from cancer.
+At the time, her stepdad was dying of cancer and her friend's son had passed away from the disease.

 "I just wanted to do something that would inspire and bring emotion, and would speak a thousand words in a single portrait," Scantling told FOX 5's Katie Muse.